wanyuenmei/quilt/docs/GettingStarted.md

 into your `QUILT_PATH`.
 You can read more about its functionality [here](https://github.com/NetSys/quilt/blob/master/docs/Stitch.md#quilt_path).

-Try `quilt get github.com/NetSys/quilt` and running `quilt run github.com/NetSys/quilt/specs/example.spec` (remember to configure the file that was just downloaded by following the instructions above).
+Try starting the Quilt daemon with `quilt daemon`.
+Then, in a separate shell, try `quilt get github.com/NetSys/quilt` and running
+`quilt run github.com/NetSys/quilt/specs/example.spec` (remember to configure the file that was just downloaded by following the instructions above).